FaithCyril-star/colour-tracker/README.md

 # colour-tracker
-A program to track an object based on colour
+A colour-based object tracking program
+This program was scripted in python 3.7